-Rawabet recognizes youth, women, and persons living with a disability in marginalized communities as changemakers and strives to address issues of social exclusion through participatory activities, the use of technology, and community actions that empower people to engage in democratic decision-making and enjoy and exercise their social and economic rights human rights.
+Rawabet recognizes youth, women, and persons living with a disability in marginalized communities as changemakers and strives to address issues of social exclusion through participatory activities, the use of technology, and community actions that empower people to engage in democratic decision-making and enjoy and exercise their social and economic rights and human rights.

 - online and face-to-face capacity building trainings to strengthen human rights knowledge and approaches